What are the Best Questions to Ask When Creating a Buyer Persona?

 Although there is no one-size-fits-all list of buyer persona questions, there are some common ones you can use as a starting point.
 I have captured them in the nifty infographic below.
 If you run a B2B focused organization, your buyer persona questions will focus more on your customers’ professional life.
 A B2C company, however, will need to tailor their personas toward personal concerns.

-If you would like more information about what buyer personas are, why they are important and how they might be used, please be sure to read my post titled, “What Every SMB Should Know About Buyer Personas.”
+If you would like more information about buyer personas, please be sure to read my post titled, “What is a Buyer Persona and Why is it Important?.”
 If you prefer to talk to me in person, feel free to reach out in the comments below or through my contact form.